SahadriX/my-api-server/README.md

 ---

 ### 🌐 How to Run the Frontend (Optional)
-If you created a frontend inside a frontend/ folder:
+Since I created a frontend inside a frontend/ folder/index.html therefore :

 cd frontend
 npm install